alexander-vitishchenko/hc3-to-mqtt/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=7FXBMQKCWESLN).
 \
 \
-I can add new device support with buying new hardware for testing and allocating more time on programming during weekends.
+I can add new device support by buying new hardware for testing and allocating more time to programming during weekends.
 \
 \
 Note: I'm using my mother's PayPal because (a) I'd like to support my parents ;-) (b) I'm located in Ukraine and technically not able to get direct donations, and my mother is located Germany where PayPal payments work like a charm